 Key Neurotransmitters Involved in ADHD

-Dopamine: Dopamine is often linked with the brain’s reward system and plays a crucial role in how we experience pleasure and motivation.
-For individuals with ADHD, dopamine does not work as effectively, which may contribute to difficulties with focus, motivation, and the pursuit of long-term goals.
+Dopamine: Dopamine is associated with the brain’s reward system and plays a key role in how we experience pleasure and motivation.
+In individuals with ADHD, dopamine pathways may function differently, potentially contributing to challenges with focus, motivation, and pursuing long-term goals.
 This inefficiency might explain why those with ADHD often seek immediate rewards or engaging activities that provide quick feedback.

 Noradrenaline (Norepinephrine): Noradrenaline, also known as norepinephrine, is essential for maintaining alertness and responding to stimuli.
 It helps regulate attention and arousal (how awake and reactive you are).
-In ADHD, variations in noradrenaline activity could lead to challenges in maintaining attention and managing arousal levels, which can manifest as impulsivity or a hyperactive state.
+In ADHD, differences in noradrenaline activity may influence attention regulation and arousal levels, potentially presenting as impulsivity or hyperactivity.

 Serotonin: Serotonin affects mood, anxiety, and sleep.
 Its role in ADHD isn’t as prominently discussed as dopamine and noradrenaline but is still significant.
 Serotonin may influence overall emotional stability, and any imbalance could exacerbate feelings of anxiety or depression, which are common in individuals with ADHD.